 - In 2017, The Royal Canadian Mint released the world’s first glow-in-the-dark coin to mark Canada’s 150th anniversary

-- The $20 note has a portrait of Queen Elizabeth II – the Queen is still Canada’s official Head of State
+- The $20 note has a portrait of the late Queen Elizabeth II

 The cost of visiting Canada

 The price you pay in Canada will depend on the city you’re visiting and the budget you’ve got to play with.

 Why not check out our currency converter to see how many Canadian Dollars you can get for your Pounds.

 Please bear in mind that visitors flying to Canada need an electronic travel authorisation (eTA) to enter the country.
 This costs $7 CAD and you can apply for it through the Government of Canada's official website.

 Some of the most popular attractions in Canada include:

 - Fortress of Louisbourg National Historic Site